• Home

 What is family mediation?

-If you have decided to divorce or separate, mediation provides a practical way to move forward, helping you to reach an agreement in a safe, structured environment.
+If you have decided to divorce or separate, mediation provides a practical way to move forward.
+It helps families reach agreements related to children, property and finances in a safe, structured environment.

-The Family Mediation Hub also provides support for parents, grandparents, aunts and uncles who may be struggling to negotiate complex issues within their family after separation.
+The Family Mediation Hub also provides support for parents, grandparents, aunts and uncles who may be struggling to negotiate complex issues within their family.

 How long does mediation take?